learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 The mode is the value that shows up the most in a dataset.
 A dataset can have 0 or more modes.
 If no value shows up more than once, the dataset is considered to have no mode value.
 If two numbers show up the same number of times, that dataset is considered bimodal.
 Datasets where multiple values all show up the same number of times are considered multimodal.

 In the cell below, write a function that takes in a list of numbers and returns another list containing the mode value(s).
-In case of only one mode, the list would have a single element.
+In the case of only one mode, the list would have a single element.

 **_Hint_**: Building a **_Frequency Distribution_** table using dictionaries is probably the easiest way to approach this problem.
-Use each unique element from the height list as a key, and frequency of this element as the value and build a dictionary.
+Use each unique element from the height list as a key, and the frequency of this element as the value and build a dictionary.
 You can then simply identify the keys (heights) with maximum values.

 ```python